amalenduranjan/enzyme-production-intelligence-platform/enzyme_production_intelligence/README.md

 Manufacturing systems: fermentation temperature, pH, agitation, dissolved oxygen, feed rate, airflow, fermentation time

 Because the information is fragmented, scientists and quality teams may spend considerable time manually combining data before they can answer questions such as:
-1) Why did Batch 145 have 20% lower enzyme yield?
+1) Why did Batch A have 20% lower enzyme yield?
 2) Which fermentation variables are most strongly associated with enzyme activity and purity?

 The goal of the project would be to create one trusted analytical layer connecting all these sources and answer these questions.